all-kind-websites/en-touto-nika-website/README.md

 - Hosting URL: https://en-touto-nika.web.app

+- Clean working time spent on the webpage: 98:13'

+TODO:

 - fix `(trueFalse_useTimer === "created")`
 - find a way to get image from pc, and set the type of img in `saveImage = (img, prevImg)`.
 And then store the url in Firebase.